 What will taking part in the study involve?

-If you agree to take part in this study, you will complete two web surveys (named WS1 and WS2) at a distance of about 4 months from each other.
+If you agree to take part in this study, you will complete two web surveys (named WS1 and WS2) roughly four months apart from each other.

 After the first web survey, you could be asked to participate also in a debate on a party forum in order to better analyse some issues and understand the general approach to a collective discussion.

-All of this is of course optional and you may choose which one you want to participate in.
+All of this is, of course, optional and you may choose which one/s you want to participate in.

 Please note that you are free to withdraw from both web surveys and forum debate at any time and will not be asked to give any reasons.